supaizjy0321/PersonalLearningTracker/2_Basic_structure_and_main_functionalities.md

 The Calendar page offers a visual representation of the user's schedule:

-- **Timeline View**: Assignments are arranged chronologically
-- **Color Coding**: Different courses use distinct colors for easy differentiation
+- **Color Coding**: Completed/Uncompleted courses use distinct colors for easy differentiation
 - **Deadline Indicators**: Visual cues highlight approaching and overdue assignments
 - **Interactive Elements**: Calendar items can be clicked for additional details